rowyio/roadmap/README.md

 1. Create an account on <a href="https://www.rowy.io?utm_source=github&utm_campaign=readme&utm_medium=roadmap" target="_blank">Rowy</a> and create a workspace for the Roadmap app
 2. Create a new project by connecting it to Firebase - step by step video
 3. Create a new table from "Roadmap app" template
-4. Add the initial set of data to be displayed on the roadmap app on table
+4. Now you can manage your app’s data on Rowy’s CMS for Firestore.
+Add the initial set of data to be displayed on the roadmap app i.e. your product’s features list, their description, target release date, category etc.

 <h3>Step 2: Setup frontend template </h3>
 You can deploy the roadmap app frontend, built with Remix, to Vercel using the one click deploy button below.